noccy80/phpl/README.md

  *  All `text` items will be colored white
  *  The status indicator (`$`) will be colored green if the last command was successful, and red otherwise.

+### Class vs. Status

+Some modules will signal a status, usually `good` or `bad`.
+This status can be used for theming, by prefixing it with a colon (`:`):

+    diskfree:bad   <-- when you are low on space
+    :good          <-- everything that is good

+Some modules let you pick a class using options, others will use a fixed class.
+Some common are:

+ *  `.system` - Information about the system, disk, ram, cpu etc.
+ *  `.user` - Information about the user, name, etc.
+ *  `.info` - Generic information such as time, text etc.

 ## More commands